For many, the idea of owning a home is awesome. But what about the process of buying one? Not so much.

 Review your financial situation

 Do you know your credit score?
 What about your debt-to-income ratio?
-Both factors are key items that impact not only how much money they will loan you for a new home – but also how high (or low) the interest rate on your mortgage will be.
+Both factors are key items that impact not only how much money they will loan you for a new home, but also how high (or low) the interest rate on your mortgage will be.

-You must have a credit score over 580 to qualify for most mortgages, but higher is better because it will result in a lower interest rate that could save you thousands of dollars on your mortgage payments.
-You can find out your credit score for free by checking a current credit card or bank statement or going to www.annualcreditreport.com to check your report once a year.
+You must have a credit score over 580 to qualify for most mortgages, but a higher score is better because it will result in a lower interest rate that could save you thousands of dollars on your mortgage payments.
+You can find out your credit score for free by checking a current credit card or bank statement, or going to www.annualcreditreport.com to check your report once a year.

 Your debt-to-income ratio is your debt (all your monthly debt obligations) divided by your gross monthly income.
-The minimum for a qualified mortgage is 43% and is how the lenders measure your ability to repay the money you owe.
+The minimum for a qualified mortgage is 43% and this is how the lenders measure your ability to repay the money you owe.
 Here’s another article that provides more detail on debt-to-income ratios for mortgage qualification.

 Create a budget